 - The Soul of Science: Christian Faith and Natural Philosophy - by Nancy Pearcey.
 This book is a great companion to the History of Science.

 Challenge B is a fantastic year that lays the groundwork in self-discipline that is required for any man to develop virtue and wisdom.
 I loved studying with 13-14 year-olds as I saw them mature in amazing ways over the course of the year.
-While I’m excited to move on to Challenge I with them all, I am truly thankful for the Challenge of stretching my brain in so many new directions this year.
-I can’t wait to learn more!
+While I may never come back to tutor Challenge B, I am truly thankful for the ways in which my thinking was challenged!